Do I Need Therapy? 11 Signs It’s Time To See a Therapist

 It’s just reasonable to think of therapy as a mental wellness check.
 While you exercise, eat well, and take care of your physical health, you should do the same for your mind.

 Therapy is a great avenue for checking whether your mind is coping well with the challenges of everyday life.
-If you feel something is not right, you should notice it and take the necessary steps to improve it.
+If you feel something is not right, take notice of it and take the necessary steps to improve it.

 It’s crucial to pay attention to your mental well-being and ask for help when you feel some emotional distress.
 It’s not a weakness but a necessary step toward the path of self-care.
 The sooner you take that step and see a therapist, the faster you’ll feel better.